microsoft/vscode-docs/blogs/2020/07/27/containers-edu.md

 GitHub gives us some tips about how to add code to our newly created repo.

-Let’s connect our local Git repo (the container project on our computer) to the remote repo (the GitHub repo we created in the browser):
+Let's connect our local Git repo (the container project on our computer) to the remote repo (the GitHub repo we created in the browser):

 ![Connect Git repos in command prompt](26-git-setup-cropped.png)